DoctorWkt/alic/Part_20/Readme.md

 To make it easier on the parsing, I've written the code so that all the initial element values in an array must be inside a single bracket element list, e.g.

 ```
-int16 foo[2][2][2] = { 1, 2, 3, 4, 5, 6, 7, 8};
+int16 foo[2][2][2] = { 1, 2, 3, 4, 5, 6, 7, 8 };
 ```

 ## Tests For Arrays

-The original 1-dimensional array tests work fine, and tests 209 to 212 test n-dimensional arrays.
+The original 1-dimensional array tests work fine; tests 209 to 212 test n-dimensional arrays.
 I'm sure I should add more tests in here.

 ## Conclusion and The Next Step